turmind/s3-zip-file-uncompress/README.md

 ## Overview

-After S3 receives the uploaded zip file, S3 triggers Lambda to download and unzip it.
-Once unzipped, the files are uploaded to the target S3 bucket in a multi-threaded fashion.
+After S3 receives the uploaded zip file, S3 triggers Lambda to download and decompress it.
+Once decompress, the files are uploaded to the target S3 bucket in a multi-threaded fashion.
 ![overview](images/s3-upload-zip-uncomress.drawio.png)

 ## Deployment Guide